 Prep, Prep and More Prep

 This is the time-consuming part of the job.
-It involves protecting the your belongings, moving furniture, cleaning, scraping, patching, caulking, sanding, priming, sanding again.
+It involves protecting your belongings, moving furniture, cleaning, scraping, patching, caulking, sanding, priming, sanding again.

 Sound like a lot of work?
 Yup, but this is what makes the difference between a bad paint job and a good one.